Paolo Portoghesi: Biography

 Portoghesi was born on November 2, 1931, in Rome.
-He studied architecture at the Faculty of Architecture at the Sapienza University of Rome, completing his studies in 1957.
-He began teaching the history of criticism at the same faculty in 1961.
-Portoghesi opened an architectural practice with architect-engineer Vittorio Gigliotti (born 1921) in Rome in 1964.
-His first project was an interior design commission for an office building of ENPAS in Pistoia and its headquarters in Lucca.
+He graduated in architecture from the Sapienza University of Rome in 1957, and completed a second degree in the history of art in 1958.
+He began teaching the history of criticism at the Faculty of Architecture in Rome in 1961.
+In 1964, he established a professional partnership with architect-engineer Vittorio Gigliotti (1921–2015).
+Their first commissions together included the interior design for the ENPAS (National Social Security Institute) offices in Pistoia (1958–1961) and its headquarters in Lucca (1958–1959).